RSE-Accenture-Team-2/fullproof/Software Architecture Diagrams/README.md

 development down the line.

 Not noted in the Future.png SAD but we also thought about extending our services to a web app, making it more</b >
-accessible for all, and the possibility of using blockchain technology to create a verified image database,</b >
+accessible for all, and the possibility of using blockchain technology to create a verified image database.</b >
-which really allow for more accurate image verification by comparing images to the blockchain database.
+This could potentially allow for more accurate image verification by comparing images to the blockchain database.